DeepakJMudali/Diabetic-prediction-app/README.md

 ## Author

-Created as a machine learning project for educational purposes.
+Created as a machine learning project for upskilling purposes.